J. H. Hobbs, Brockunier and Company: Early years

 The elder Mr. Barnes died in 1849.
 At that time, the company was reorganized as Hobbs, Barnes and Company, with the two Hobbs men and younger Barnes as the owners.
-Not only did the glass company change its name, the community where the glass works was located also changed its name.
-In 1850, the community of Ritchietown incorporated as South Wheeling.
+In late December 1852, the B&O Railroad completed its line to Wheeling and the Ohio River, giving Wheeling access via railroad to points on the east coast.
+The first train between Wheeling and Baltimore ran in January 1853.
+More railroad lines were constructed during the following years, and the B&O Railroad eventually reached as far west as Chicago and St. Louis.